sethiTushar-007/GoalsManagerApp/README.md

+# Goals Manager App

-# ToDoApp like GoalsManagerApp is a very basic mobile app built in React Native.
+### ToDoApp like GoalsManagerApp is a very basic mobile app built in React Native.